open-mv-sandbox/daicon/docs/daicon.md

 | 4 | Relative Offset |
 | 4 | Size |

-`Relative Offset` must be added to the `Entries Offset` value to get the true offset in the format.
+"Relative Offset" must be added to the "Entries Offset" value to get the true offset in the format.

 > ⚠️ Always validate all offsets and sizes.